 Breast cancer is a disease in which cancer cells grow in the breast tissue.
 Although male breasts do not fully develop, they do contain most of the same basic breast structures as women.
 Male breasts include small glands called lobules, ducts, and the nipple.
 These structures are also surrounded by fatty tissue.
 All of these structures are susceptible to developing breast cancer.

-Breast cancer in men is rare, accounting for about 1% of all breast cancer.
-Unfortunately, awareness of it is also rare.
+Breast cancer in men is rare, accounting for about 1% of all breast cancers.
+This makes awareness of the disease uncommon.
 Because of this, the cancer is often diagnosed in advanced stages.
 Like all other cancers, early diagnosis and treatment are important for the most favorable outcome.

 Types of breast cancer found in men are: